SDN Logo

 What impressed you positively?

-Applicants were overwhelmingly impressed by the friendliness and supportiveness of the students, faculty, and admissions staff at Albany Medical College.
-They appreciated the positive and non-competitive atmosphere, the emphasis on student wellness, the proximity of the school to the hospital, the strong sense of community, and the opportunities for clinical experience.
-Suggestions included improving facilities, increasing research opportunities, and enhancing the curriculum.
+Applicants were overwhelmingly impressed by the friendliness and supportiveness of the staff, faculty, and students at Albany Medical College.
+They highlighted the positive and collaborative atmosphere, the emphasis on student well-being, the enthusiastic student body, the strong faculty support, and the school's close-knit community.
+Additionally, they appreciated the focus on clinical skills, the proximity of the hospital, the low-stress environment, and the affordability of living in Albany.

 What impressed you negatively?